Mathias Sandorf: Adaptations

-Mathias Sandorf was adapted for the stage as a five-act play by William Bertrand Busnach, a French novelist and playwright who adopted several novels for the theater.
+Mathias Sandorf was adapted for the stage as a five-act play by Georges Maurens and William Bertrand Busnach, a French novelist and playwright who adopted several novels for the theater.
 It premiered at the Théâtre de l'Ambigu-Comique on 27 November 1887.

 A stage production was presented at The Boston Theatre in Boston in the fall of 1888 and at Niblo's Garden in New York City in August 1888, a production imported by impresario Bolossy Kiralfy.
 The New York Times reported: "The spirit and vigor and fancy of a Jules Verne romance are not easily reproduced on the stage, and in this case there has been no attempt to do more than furnish a vehicle for the display of spectacular effects."
 It employed the scenery, costumes, and effects of the Paris production.

 A two-act stage musical in Hungarian was performed in 2022/23 under the Hungarian title Sándor Mátyàs at the Hungarian Opera of Cluj in Cluj-Napoca, Romania.

 There have also been three film adaptations of Mathias Sandorf.
 Henri Fescourt directed a silent Mathias Sandorf in 1921.
 It starred Yvette Andréyor, Romuald Joubé, Jean Toulout, and in the US it was titled The Prisoner of Zorda.
 Under that title Verne's son Michel Verne created a novel based on the film.
 Georges Lampin directed another Mathias Sandorf in 1963 starring Louis Jourdan, Francisco Rabal, Renaud Mary and Serena Vergano.

 An internationally co-produced television miniseries aired in 1979.
 Different versions divided the series into four or six episodes.
 Directed by Jean-Pierre Decourt it starred Hungarian actor István Bujtor as Mathias Sandorf, Ivan Desny as Zathmar, Amadeus August, Claude Giraud, Monika Peitsch, Sissy Höfferer, and Jacques Breuer.